AabhasVishwakarma19/Aabhas_elevatelabs_task1/README.md

     Port 80: Transmits data unencrypted, susceptible to MITM attacks.
     Port 443: More secure but can be misconfigured with weak TLS versions.

-🖥️ Wireshark Observations
+# 🖥️ Wireshark Observations
 The Wireshark capture file shows SYN packets from 10.0.2.17 scanning multiple ports on other IPs.
 This is typical behavior for an Nmap TCP SYN ("stealth") scan.
 Reset responses and filtered ports are also visible

-Screenshots
-1 NMAP commands screenshots.
-2 Wireshark capture screenshot.

-📌 Summary
+# 📌 Summary

 This analysis helped me understand how to: